brngates98/SimpleMDM-Prometheus-Exporter/README.md

 - **`simplemdm_push_certificate_expiry`**: Expiry date of the push certificate.
   - Labels:
     - `apple_id`: Apple ID associated with the push certificate.
+    - `expires_at`: Expiry date and time of the push certificate.

 ## License